: a perfect storm of action, horror, and B-movie cheese

 - God, these tentacles are so annoying!

 - Raymond's silly looking clown-red bouffant/combover 'do.
-It really undercuts his sinister characterization when he looks like he just wandered in from a Flock of Seagulls tribute show.
+It really undercuts his sinister characterization when he looks like he just wandered in from an A Flock of Seagulls tribute show.

 - His parter Rachael also sported a similarly ridiculous hairdo, complete with Sam the Sheepdog-style Blinding Bangs.
 The FBC's grooming and dress policies must be a hoot.